 - (a) The purchase of property by the City and its independent agencies may be made for cash using oral or sealed bid at an auction conducted by a governmental body for the purpose of disposing of surplus property of a governmental body; provided, that the purchasing agency is not otherwise prohibited by law from making these purchases.
-Section 126.105 shall apply to purchases for capital outlay projects made pursuant to this Section. - The Director shall establish regulations controlling (b) made under subsection (a) of this Section. purchases The regulations shall require: - Prior approval of the Director for purchases made hereunder. - the purchaser is the City, prior written certification of availability of funds for the purchase by the Director of Administration and Finance, and - (3) If the purchaser is: - (i) The City, prior approval of the GGAC for formal purchases. - (ii) An independent agency, prior authorization of the governing body of the independent agency seeking to make purchases hereunder. - A person purchasing property under this Section in an amount exceeding the certified available balance or violating this Section in another manner shall be personally liable to the City for the excess amount, if any, and shall be guilty of a class D offense.
+Section 126.105 shall apply to purchases for capital improvement projects made pursuant to this Section. - (b) The Chief shall establish regulations controlling purchases made under subsection (a) of this Section.
+The regulations shall require: - (1) Prior approval of the Chief for purchases made hereunder. - (2) If the purchaser is the City, prior written certification of availability of funds for the purchase by the Director of Finance and Administration, and - (3) If the purchaser is: - (i) The City, prior approval of the GGAC for formal purchases.

+- (ii) An independent agency, prior authorization of the governing body of the independent agency seeking to make purchases hereunder. - (c) A person purchasing property under this Section in an amount exceeding the certified available balance or violating this Section in another manner shall be personally liable to the City for the excess amount, if any, and shall be guilty of a class D offense. - (Ord.
+2004-602-E, § 4; Ord.
+2006-185-E, § 3; Ord.
+2016-140-E , § 16) - Editor's note(s)-Ordinance 2007-839-E, § 18, authorized updated department/division names pursuant to reorganization.